alorozco22/peanutsjs-stable/04-doc/authentication.md

 ### CSRF

 Every form has a hidden input with a random number named *"\_csrf"* to protect against cross site request forgery.
 [CSURF library](https://www.npmjs.com/package/csurf) is used as a middleware to handle the random tokens.
-To add a token to a form, first render the form with the **csrfToken** aditional information from the controller:
+To add a token to a form, first render the form with the **csrfToken** additional information from the controller:

 ```js
 res.render('./ejs/signup', {csrfToken: req.csrfToken(), error:''});